Azure/deploy/README.md

 resources using ARM Templates or Bicep files.
 With this action, users can:

 - Create resources through Azure Deployments.
-- Manage entire stacks with Azure Deployment Stacks, including creating and deleting resources.
+- Manage environments with Azure Deployment Stacks, including creating and deleting resources.

 This tool streamlines the deployment process, making it easier to manage Azure